Mueller turns up the heat on impeachment

 Michigan Rep. Justin Amash, the only House Republican to back an impeachment inquiry so far, took to social media to announce "the ball's in our court, Congress."

-Mueller's statement on camera — a medium that the reality-TV star president full well understands as more powerful and more permanent than last month's 448-page report — was damaging enough to Trump's position that he immediately began backing down from it on Twitter.
+Mueller's statement on camera — a medium that the reality-TV star president full well understands as more powerful and more permanent than last month's 448-page report — was damaging enough to Trump's position that the president immediately began backing down from it on Twitter.

 "Nothing changes from the Mueller Report," Trump wrote.
 "There was insufficient evidence and therefore, in our Country, a person is innocent.
 The case is closed!
 Thank you."